With the crumbling Estadi Lluis Sitjar having its fate sealed by FIFA’s all-seater ruling, Real Mallorca needed

 of the local municipality.
 Palma had been awarded the 1999 Summer Universiade (or

-Valero, around 2 miles North West of the town centre, to build a new
+Valero, around 2 miles north west of the town centre, to build a new

 multi-sports stadium.
-As building got underway, Real Mallorca signed a 50 year
+As building got under way, Real Mallorca signed a 50 year

 lease with the municipality on 15 December 1997 that granted the club exclusive